mouseless/learn-nuxt/spa.md

 ## Build

-Apparently `nuxi build` only works you have Node.js in backend.
-Since it is single page, we shouldn't be requiring it on the server side.
-To statically serve an SPA from any http server, we still use `nuxi generate`.
+Apparently, `nuxi build` only works if you have Node.js in the backend.
+Since it is a single page application, we shouldn't require it on the server side.
+To statically serve an SPA from any HTTP server, we'll use `nuxi generate` like we do in static sites.

 ```json
 {